What is plantar fasciitis?

 How is plantar fasciitis diagnosed?

-Dr. Beylin or Cardona examines your feet, carefully testing for signs of inflammation, tenderness, and to pinpoint the exact location of your foot pain.
+Dr. Beylin examines your feet, carefully testing for signs of inflammation, tenderness, and to pinpoint the exact location of your foot pain.
 He asks you to flex and point your foot while he presses on the fascia to determine if your pain lessens or increases in different situations.
 He asks questions about your pain including how long you’ve been experiencing it, when it flares up, and where you feel it.

 How is plantar fasciitis treated?

 Also called “heel spur syndrome,” plantar fasciitis is usually successfully treated with conservative measures such as the use of anti-inflammatory medications and ice packs, stretching exercises, orthotic devices, and physical therapy.
-Depending on your condition, Dr. Beylin or Cardona may prescribe customized shoe inserts called orthotics to help alleviate your heel pain.
+Depending on your condition, Dr. Beylin may prescribe customized shoe inserts called orthotics to help alleviate your heel pain.

-Dr. Beylin and Cardona also offer stem cell and PRP injections to relieve plantar fasciitis.
+Dr. Beylin also offers stem cell and PRP injections to relieve plantar fasciitis.
 Stem cell and PRP injections release growth factors that kick-start your body’s healing process.
 PRP treatment uses a sample of your own blood, which is separated in a centrifuge to create a concentrated solution of platelets.
 PRP delivers a concentrated dose of your platelets to your fascia and tendons, delivering more growth factors than your body produces naturally.